 Multi-Event Graphs (Multigraphs)

 Heap’s graph view also supports viewing multiple events at once and comparing statistics between them.
-To set up a multigraph, click the Add Graph button.
+To set up a multigraph, click the Add Another Graph button.

-The results allow us to compare trends.
+The results allow us to compare the events to each other.

 The Ratios button allows you to graph the ratio of one metric to another.
 It works by dividing the result of the first graph by the results of the second graph.
-In our first example, the first graph is the total number of users who have used a feature, which is divided by the results of the second graph, the total number of users who have used a feature in the past week.
-The result is the ratio, which in this example, represents your weekly usage for that feature.

 When graphing a ratio, it is currently not possible to: